 What are the most common forms of cancer?

-Cancer can occur anywhere in the body.
-In women, breast cancer is most common.
+Cancer may occur anywhere in the body.
+In women, breast cancer is one of the most common.
 In men, it’s prostate cancer.
 Lung cancer and colorectal cancer affect both men and women in high numbers.

 There are five main categories of cancer: